xochilpili/daniele/README.txt

 		mysql_shell>> use testDaniele;
 		mysql_shell>> source testDaniele.db.sql
 		this should be enough to have the database schema to run this application.

+For testing proposes i made some python script called ex2.py, please run it first in order to know that everything is working.

 Then you are ready to go.